 Students do not need to purchase any texts for this course.
 All readings will be accessible for free online.
-However, students should purchase a webcam, headphones, microphone, and Google Cardboard VR goggles for the course if they do not already have one.
-Examples of VR goggles can be found here: https://goo.gl/XBFY70, http
+However, students should purchase a webcam, headphones, microphone, and Google Cardboard VR goggles for the course if they do not already have one (Or access to one - if your niece has Oculus Quest for example, go for it!).
+Examples of VR goggles can be found here:https://arvr.google.com/intl/en_us/cardboard/get-cardboard/